italoadler/bitbooks/coding_trig/book/src/chapter_06.md

 ## Uses of tangent

 I'll be straight with you.
-For the most part, tangent is uses way, way less than sine or cosine.
+For the most part, tangent is used far less than sine or cosine.
 I could dive into some contrived examples of where you might use tangent, but I'd rather stick to things you'll actually need to use on a regular basis.

 But I will give a very quick conceptual idea.
 Say you have a right triangle.
 You know one angle and the length of the adjacent side of that angle.
 And you want to know the length of the opposite side, as seen in figure 6-7.